clbarnes/va_efficiency/README.md

  democracy.
 The
  [efficiency gap](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2457468)
- metric is one way to measure the extent to which a particular district map benefits one party or the other in a bipartisan system.
+ metric is one way to measure the extent to which a particular district map benefits one party or the other in a bipartisan system: it measures the partisan difference in wasted votes (across the state) as a proportion of total votes cast, where a wasted vote is any vote for a losing candidate, or any votes more than `floor(total_votes / 2 + 1)` for the winning candidate.

 This script applies the efficiency gap measure to Virginia's General Assembly and US Representative elections over the last 60 years, using